n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.telegramtrigger/common-issues.md

 ## Workflow only works in testing or production

 Telegram only allows you to register a single webhook per app.
-This means that if you change from using the testing URL to the production URL (or vice versa), Telegram overwrites the previous webhook URL.
+This means that every time you switch from using the testing URL to the production URL (and vice versa), Telegram overwrites the registered webhook URL.

-They have the workflow activated and are trying to test it as well, Due to Telegram only allowing 1 webhook per app this causes issues.
-We are putting in a change for this shortly.
+You may have trouble with this if you try to test a workflow that's also active in production.
+The Telegram bot will only send events to one of the two webhook URLs, so the other will never receive event notifications.

+To work around this, you can either disable your workflow when testing or create separate Telegram bots for testing and production.

+To create a separate telegram bot for testing, repeat the process you completed to create your first bot.
+Reference [Telegram's bot documentation](https://core.telegram.org/bots) and the [Telegram bot API reference](https://core.telegram.org/bots/api) for more information.

+To disable your workflow when testing, try the following:

+/// warning | Halts production traffic
+This workaround temporarily disables your production workflow for testing.
+Your workflow will no longer receive production traffic while it's deactivated.
+///

+1. Go to your workflow page.
+2. Toggle the **Active** switch in the top panel to disable the workflow temporarily.
+3. Test your workflow using the test webhook URL.
+4. When you finish testing, toggle the **Inactive** toggle to enable the workflow again.
+The production webhook URL should resume working.